25 Pool Noodle Hacks That Will Improve Your Life

 Floating Beverage Barge

+This DIY pool accessory is cheap and easy.
 Make a simple, cheap floating beverage container to keep your drinks cool in the pool and close at hand.
 Cut short lengths of pool noodles to fit a plastic bin.
 Using a bin with a lip helps to keep the pool noodles in place.
 Thread a bungee cord through the center of the noodles to keep them snug against the sides.
 For a handle: Tie a length of rope or cord onto the bungee and add a small circle of pool noodle as a float to make the handle easy to grab.
-Check out these 19 bungee cord hacks to get hooked on.

 Luggage Rack Protector